microsoft/pxt-common-packages/libs/base/docs/reference/console/log-value.md

 A **name:value** pair is a string that has both a name for a value and the value itself.
-If you want to send a temperature value of 32 degrees as a _name:value_ pair, it would go to the serial port as this: "temperature:32".
+If you want to send a temperature value of 32 degrees as a _name:value_ pair, it would go to the console output as this: "temperature:32".
 This is a good way to connect a number value to its meaning.

 So, ``||log value||`` does this but you give the name and the value as two parts and it